Professor Adam Amara has been appointed as the new Director of the Institute of Cosmology and Gravitation (ICG) at the University of Portsmouth.

 The ICG is an international centre of research exploring the physics of the Universe.
 The research projects ICG is involved in include those exploring dark matter, galaxy evolution, supernovae and more.

-Professor Amara was recently recognised for his contribution to the Euclid Space Mission.
+Euclid Space Mission.
 Launching in 2022, the mission aims to understand why the expansion of the Universe is accelerating.
 He joined the University in 2019 with a Royal Society Wolfson Fellowship and specialises in cosmology and cosmic structure (dark matter and dark energy).
 In particular he has explored the need to extend the theories of particle physics and general relativity to reflect new evidence about the state of the Universe.

 He says: “I’m delighted to be appointed to this role, and look forward to working with colleagues within ICG to continue building the institute’s reputation as a centre of excellence for research in this field.”